WHY ORDER PVSA?

-Published studies show that up to 46% of vasectomy patients do not submit a semen specimen for post vasectomy semen analysis (PVSA), and up to 79% do not submit the recommended second specimen (The British Journal of Urology).
-This poor patient compliance is attributed to the inconvenience and discomfort of having to hand-deliver and/or produce a sample for analysis in a doctor’s office or a laboratory (“Postvasectomy Semen Analysis: Are Men Following Up?”, Christensen and Maples).
+These poor rates are attributed to the inconvenience and discomfort of having to hand-deliver and/or produce a sample for analysis in a doctor’s office or a laboratory (“Postvasectomy Semen Analysis: Are Men Following Up?”, Christensen and Maples).

 Better Quality Results

-Bedford’s patented fixative solution stabilizes the semen specimen and eliminates the time sensitivity between sample collection and analysis.
+The PVSA kit’s patented fixative solution stabilizes the semen specimen and eliminates the time sensitivity between sample collection and analysis.
+Each PVSA specimen is individually examined with a standard hemacytometer by a trained laboratory technician and archived for one year.

 Recommended PVSA Protocol

-A British society of semen experts (the British Andrology Society) reviewed the vasectomy literature and in 2002 published their recommended guidelines:
+The British Andrology Society reviewed the vasectomy literature and published their recommended guidelines:

 - Patients should use alternate methods of birth control for at least 16 weeks post vasectomy.